 Eastern white cedar is primarily said to support these body systems:

 Medicinal tags include Antimicrobial and Diuretic.
 See Medicinal tag key for more information.

 Common uses include preventing scurvy and cough medicine.
-My personal favorite use is as cleansing bathing water.
+My personal favorite use is as a cleansing bathing water.
 (Link is to Creators Garden explaining this usage as a strong lymphatic system medicine.
 Creators Garden is one of my favorite herbal medicine bloggers, and he’s nearby!)
 I boil the leaves on my woodstove in the wintertime, which in and of itself is lovely, but then I use the hot cedar water to wash up.

-Leaves and inner bark make dyes.
+The leaves and inner bark make dyes.
 I haven’t used them yet, so if anyone knows the resulting colors please comment!
 Thanks!

 The boughs make handy brooms that also deodorize a house with their cedar fragrance.
 There are multiple uses inside the home.
 Outside the home, it’s often been utilized for fencing as it’s resistant to rot (which is also why it’s been used in the making of canoes and longhouses).

 The outer bark of eastern white cedar can be used for weaving.

 They are slow growers that prefer damp areas and limestone-rich soil.
 If you want to plant them, typically as hedges or windbreaks, be sure to plant them at least 6 feet apart as they will, slowly, get quite large and the roots will need that space to thrive.